halimiqi/www21/README.md

 This work is collaborated by researchers from the Chinese University of Hong Kong, Georgia Institute of Technology and Huawei.

 ---
-[1] Li, Jia, et al. "Mask-GVAE: Blind De-noising Graphs via Partition"
+[1] Li, Jia, et al. "Mask-GVAE: Blind De-noising Graphs via Partition", In Companion Proceedings of the Web Conference 2021 (WWW '21).